-Sponsor of the Valley Forge Convention and Visitor Bureau 5-Mile Revolutionary Run, held annually in the Park, generating over $150,000 for Park-wide projects in the past five years.
+Sponsor of the Valley Forge Convention and Visitor Bureau’s 5-Mile Revolutionary Run, held annually in the Park, generating over $187,000 for Park-wide projects over the past eight years.

 Provided $50,000 for the multimedia production and exhibits at the Valley Forge Train Station located adjacent to Washington’s Headquarters.

 Sponsor Valley Forge National Historical Park Cell Phone Tour allowing visitors to discover the Park’s many stories 24/7 from the convenience of their cell phone.

-Provided leadership and funding for a new Muster Roll website allowing online visitors to learn about and search for the soldiers, officers present at the Valley Forge encampment.
+Provided leadership and funding for a new Muster Roll website allowing online visitors to learn about and search for the soldiers and officers present at the Valley Forge encampment.

 Secured $15,000 in corporate funding to underwrite park-wide summer programming and participate in Wreaths Across America.

 Generated $62,000 from corporate and private sources for Save America’s Treasures Match Grant to restore and conserve 18th Century documents and manuscripts from the American Revolution.

-Presented Friends Speaker Series, now in its fourth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world and the ongoing commemoration of Valley Forge.
+Presented Friends Speaker Series, now in its fifth year, featuring a wide range of speakers and topics related to the American Revolution, history, the natural world and the ongoing commemoration of Valley Forge.

 Initiated Muhlenberg Days to bring the replicated huts at the Brigade to life through costumed re-enactors, cooking, weaving, and interactive activities to entertain and educated people of all ages.